-Books on Patterns and Architectural Design
+Books on Home Design

 In this book, Sarah tells us about 27 'concepts' of home design that can be applied during the design process to inject character and beauty into a home.
 It's a really accessible book with photos that illustrate the concepts clearly.
 It will help you articulate ideas and make suggestions for what you want in your home design.
-Sarah dedicated the book to the father of patterns in architecture, Chris Alexander, Author of a Pattern Language (see below)
+Sarah dedicated the book to the father of patterns in architecture, Chris Alexander, Author of A Pattern Language (see below)